Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty Core

 "Add the impact hitter Gary Sanchez, and with this young, power-hitting group, think the young A's with Jose Canseco and Mark McGwire," one American League executive told B/R on Saturday morning.

-"They're going to need a lot more batting practice balls," quipped an executive with another AL team.
+"They're going to need a lot more batting practice balls," an executive with another AL team quipped.

 How unprecedented is this?

-Only twice before in baseball history has a reigning Most Valuable Player been sold or traded.
+Only twice before in baseball history had a reigning Most Valuable Player been sold or traded.
 The most recent was in 2004, when the Yankees acquired Alex Rodriguez from Texas after a Rangers deal with the Boston Red Sox fell apart.
 The other?
 Way back in 1914, when Connie Mack's Philadelphia A's dealt Eddie Collins to the Chicago White Sox for $50,000.

 Furthermore, only two players slugged more than 50 homers last season, and now Boone will write both of them into his 2018 lineup.
 The Yanks now employ both the AL and NL home run champions from 2017.

-Next year's Yankees will sneeze, and the ball will go out of the park.
+Next year's Yankees will sneeze, and the ball will go out of the park:

 Jayson Stark @jaysonst